Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 Here are the major steps in the Create Cluster wizard in Windows Admin Center:

-* Get Started - ensures that each server meets the prerequisites for and features needed for cluster join
+* **Get Started** - ensures that each server meets the prerequisites for and features needed for cluster join
-* Networking - assigns and configures network adapters and creates the virtual switches for each server
+* **Networking** - assigns and configures network adapters and creates the virtual switches for each server
-* Clustering - validates the cluster is set up correctly.
+* **Clustering** - validates the cluster is set up correctly.
 For stretched clusters, also sets up up the two sites
-* Storage - Configures Storage Spaces Direct
+* **Storage** - Configures Storage Spaces Direct

-After the wizard completes, you set up the cluster witness, optionally register with Azure (to integrate additional services, like Azure Backup, Azure Monitor etc), and then create volumes (which also sets up replication between sites if you're creating a stretched cluster).

 ### Decide on cluster type ###
-Not only does Azure Stack HCI support a cluster in a single site (or a **local cluster** as i'll refer to it going forward) consisting of between 2 and 16 nodes, but, also supports a **Stretch Cluster**, where a single cluster can have nodes distrubuted across two sites.
+Not only does Azure Stack HCI support a cluster in a single site (or a **local cluster** as we'll refer to it going forward) consisting of between 2 and 16 nodes, but, also supports a **Stretch Cluster**, where a single cluster can have nodes distrubuted across two sites.

 * If you have 2 Azure Stack HCI nodes, you will be able to create a **local cluster**
 * If you have 4 Azure Stack HCI nodes, you will have a choice of creating either a **local cluster** or a **stretch cluster**